BuckeyeDM/BuckeyeDM.github.io/index.md

 * **Address**: 395 Dreese Laboratory, 2015 Neil Ave, Columbus, OH-43210, USA.

 ## Update
-* I will join Google in June and work with a ML research team (05/2018).
+* I join Google and work with a ML research team (06/2018).
 * I have finished my PhD at Ohio State :) (05/2018).
 * **Tired of slow speed of graph embedding?
 Try our [multi-level framework](https://arxiv.org/pdf/1802.09612.pdf) to speed up your embedding method.** (02/2018).
 * Our work of SEANO is accepted by SDM'18. **Code and data are available [online](/SEANO)**.(12/2017)